 Advertising costs are charged to expense as incurred.
-The Organization incurred advertising costs of \$290,167 during the year ended December 31, 2021.
+The Organization incurred advertising costs of \$245,907 and \$290,167 during the years ended December 31, 2022 and 2021, respectively.

 Income Taxes

 GMHC and GMHC Health Services are not-for-profit organizations exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code (the "Code").
 Additionally, GMHC has elected to operate under Section 501(h) of the Code to participate in limited lobbying activities regarding AIDS-related issues without jeopardizing its exemption from income taxes under Section 501(c)(3).
 GMHC Action is a Delaware corporation exempt from federal income taxes under Section 501(c)(4) of the Code.
 Accordingly, no provision for income taxes has been recorded in the accompanying consolidated financial statements.
 The Organization is subject to federal and state income taxes on unrelated business income, if any.
 The Organization files informational tax returns as required by the Code.